 The fair values for available-for-sale and held-to-maturity securities are generally based upon quoted market prices or observable market prices for similar instruments.
 United utilizes a third-party pricing service to assist with determining the fair value of its securities portfolio.
 The pricing service uses observable inputs when available including benchmark yields, reported trades, broker-dealer quotes, issuer spreads, benchmark securities, bids and offers.
 These values take into account recent market activity as well as other market observable data such as interest rate, spread and prepayment information.
 When market observable data is not available, which generally occurs due to the lack of liquidity for certain securities, the valuation of the security is subjective and may involve substantial judgment by management.
-As of December 31, 2014, United had \$750,000 of available-for-sale securities valued using unobservable inputs.
-This amount represents less than .01% of total assets.
 United periodically reviews available-for-sale securities that are in an unrealized loss position to determine whether other-than-temporary impairment exists.
-An unrealized loss exists when the current fair value of an individual security is less than its amortized cost-basis.
+An unrealized loss exists when the current fair value of an individual security is less than its amortized costbasis.
 The primary factors United considers in determining whether impairment is other-than-temporary are long term expectations and recent experience regarding principal and interest payments, and United's ability and intent to hold the security until the amortized cost basis is recovered.